Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/navigate-dbt-insights.md

 - **`Ref` suggestions:** Autocomplete model names when using the `ref()` function to reference other models in your project.
 - **Hover insights:** See context on tables, columns, and functions without leaving your code.
 Simply hover over any SQL element to see details like column names and data types.
 - **Live CTE previews:** Preview a CTE’s output directly from inside your dbt model for faster validation and debugging.
-- **Default VS Code commands:** You can use text editing capabilities such as multi-cursor editing, text transformations, and keyboard shortcuts within the <Constant name="query_page" /> interface.